Wall panels are the staple of our prefab panel offering, and are involved in all of our prefab packages.

 • 3/4″ – 1 1/2″ vertical rainscreen strapping (& optional ¾” to 1 ½” horizontal rainscreen strapping)

-Total R-value: R-35 to R-82 (depending on joist thickness and interior site-applied insulation used)
+Total R-value: R-35 to R-80 (depending on joist thickness and interior site-applied insulation used)

 While our wall panels are designed with windows, exterior finishes, interior services, and interior finishes in mind, these items are not included in Collective Carpentry wall panels and are installed on site by others, with the exception of windows and doors which are sometimes installed on site by the CC install team, on a case by case basis. ¾” plywood bucks and approved headers and additional structure for windows and doors are always installed in the shop, integrated into airtight layers, and included in CC wall packages.
 All window rough openings are prepared with cedar sill shims and a peel and stick sill pan treatment.

-The C-joist wall optimizes the structural design and material use and offers a lower total R-value with similar advantages in continuous insulation and panel installation as the I-joist wall.
-With an 8″ shop-fabricated C-joist in place of the larger standard I-joist sizes, and a 2×4 interior structural service wall @24″OC, the insulation value once the interior service wall is insulated reaches R-43.6.
-The 2×4 is made stronger for vertical loading and lateral shear by virtue of its inclusion in what is called a “mid-ply panel”, where 1/2″ sheathing is sandwiched on either side by dimensional lumber, with nails connecting all three elements at regular spacing.
-The 2×4 wall is delivered open and uninsulated, the plywood layer (with seams taped) acts as the primary air and vapor control, and the 8″ C-joist is filled with densepacked cellulose (recycled newspaper) insulation.
+The High Performance wall has a more moderate amount of exterior insulation (5.5″, R20) when compared with the Passive House wall. optimizes the structural design and material use and offers a lower total R-value with similar advantages in continuous insulation and panel installation as the I-joist wall.
+With a horizontal 2×6 outrigger insulated with densepack cellulose and an open 2×6 structural wall, the insulation value once the interior service wall is insulated reaches R-40.
 The assembly is finished with a reinforced, airtight, monolithic, vapour open housewrap, and a layer (or two) of ¾” to 1 ½” rainscreen strapping.

 Inboard to outboard: